 Medical oncologists work to provide the best possible outcome for cancer patients, whether that is cure, or palliation and prolongation of good quality life.
-In addition they also provide counselling for patients and their families, whilst clinical research is an important feature of their role like clincal oncologists.
-Clinical care, clinical trials, laboratory and translational cancer research form an integral part of the training and they are trained to work as part of a multidisciplinary team, being able to advise on all aspects of treatment including surgery and radiotherapy as well as having the skills to administer systemic therapies.
+In addition, they provide counselling for patients and their families, whilst clinical research is an important feature of their role like clinical oncologists.
+Clinical care, clinical trials, laboratory and translational cancer research form an integral part of the training, and they are trained to work as part of a multidisciplinary team, being able to advise on all aspects of treatment including surgery and radiotherapy as well as having the skills to administer systemic therapies.
 A medical oncologists work also includes diagnosing cancers, discussing treatment options with patients, arranging and supervising drug treatment and therapies including the management of any complications that may arise and supporting patients and overseeing their care, including their lives after treatment.

 Medical oncologists treat patients who have localised or metastatic malignancy in need of systemic therapy.
 They also treat patients whose cancer has potentially been cured by surgery but for whom further therapy improves their outlook.

 Medical and clinical oncologists often work in partnership together, and clinical oncology covers both the therapeutic administration of ionising radiation (radiotherapy) and cytotoxic chemotherapy.
 However, only clinical oncologists administer radiotherapy.

 NHS Cancer targets work to 85% of patients to start their first cancer treatment for cancer within two months of an urgent GP referral.
 This timeframe is also applied to patients referred from an NHS cancer screening service however the operational threshold is set at 90%